hn3000/minesweep/README.md

 I changed point 1 in the 1h version, but point 2 I addressed later by considering only the four non-diagonal neighbors in my flood-fill algorithm.
 I think this is different from the original minesweeper, but I did not have Windows at hand and did not check.

+Much later I looked at the solution by [mishoo] and I was surprised that a solution using CSS style classes did not occur to me -- it should have been even less work to simply add and remove css style classes based on the cells array contents.
+I think it was caused by "priming" -- simply by being given a Javascript object with img URLs in it, I was pushed towards a solution that references the images using the URLs instead of using CSS classes.
+(Part of the surprise was caused by the fact that in a previous job I had been the person to push people towards a CSS class-based solution.)

 Note: I did have to look up the order of arguments for replaceChild when